andre-j3sus/ist-meic-notes/1st-semester/irobo/1-introduction-to-ros.md

 )
 ```

-> You may notice that sometimes your project builds fine even if you did not call find_package with all dependencies.
-This is because catkin combines all your projects into one, so if an earlier project calls find_package, yours is configured with the same values.
+> You may notice that sometimes your project builds fine even if you did not call `find_package` with all dependencies.
+This is because **catkin combines all your projects into one**, so if an earlier project calls `find_package`, yours is configured with the same values.
 But forgetting the call means your project can easily break when built in isolation.

 To view your messages you can use the `rosmg` command:

 `rosmsg show [message type]` -> `rosmsg show beginner_tutorials/Num`

-If you are using a new custom message defined in a different package, remember to add:
+If you are using a new custom message defined in a different package, remember to add the dependency to the `package.xml`:

-to package.xml:

 ```xml
 <build_depend>name_of_package_containing_custom_msg</build_depend>
 <exec_depend>name_of_package_containing_custom_msg</exec_depend>
 ```

-and also add this to CMakeList.txt:
+and also add this to `CMakeList.txt`:

 ```cmake
 add_dependencies(your_program ${catkin_EXPORTED_TARGETS})
 ```

+---

 ## Managing System Dependencies

-> ROS packages sometimes require external libraries and tools that must be provided by the operating system.
-These required libraries and tools are commonly referred to as system dependencies.
+> **ROS packages** sometimes require **external libraries and tools** that must be provided by the operating system.
+These required libraries and tools are commonly referred to as **system dependencies**.
 In some cases these system dependencies are not installed by default.
-ROS provides a simple tool, `rosdep`, that is used to download and install system dependencies.
+ROS provides a simple tool, `rosdep`, that is used to **download and install system dependencies**.

-Examples of system dependencies are libqt4-dev and qt4-qmake that turtlesim uses (`roscd turtlesim & cat package.xml`)
+Examples of system dependencies are `libqt4-dev` and `qt4-qmake` that turtlesim uses (`roscd turtlesim & cat package.xml`).

 ## Commands overview

-`rospack` -> Get information of packages
+* `rospack` -> Get information of packages;
-`roswtf` -> is a tool for diagnosing issues with a running ROS system
+* `roswtf` -> is a tool for diagnosing issues with a running ROS system;
-`rosdep` is a tool you can use to install system dependencies required by ROS packages.
+* `rosdep` is a tool you can use to install system dependencies required by ROS packages.

 ## `rosbash` package commands

-`roscd` -> Allows you to change directory to a package
+* `roscd` -> Allows you to change directory to a package;
-`rosls` -> `ls` directly on the package directory
+* `rosls` -> `ls` directly on the package directory;
-`rosed` -> Allows you to directly edit a file within a package by using the package name
+* `rosed` -> Allows you to directly edit a file within a package by using the package name.

 To have access to catkin build (isolated packages):
 `sudo apt-get install python3-catkin-tools python3-osrf-pycommon`